Kanaries/Rath/README.md

 Welcome to the [Kanaries RATH](https://kanaries.net/).
 We are so excited to have you as part of our community.

-**RATH** is an open-source alternative to Data Analysis and Visualization tools such as Tableau.
+**RATH** is beyond an open-source alternative to Data Analysis and Visualization tools such as Tableau.
 It automates your Explotoary Data Analysis workflow with an Augmented Analytic engine by discovering patterns, insights, causals and presents those insights with powerful auto-generated multi-dimensional data visualization.

 **RATH** is an ongoing project, actively being developed and maintained by a group of data scientists, developers and community ethuastists.
 We are a group of people who are passionate about creating the next generation of data analytic tool.